 About Thimbleberry Farm

 Thimbleberry Farm is located in Terrace, BC.
 Established in 2016, owners and operators Vicky and Chris manage a market garden, pastured poultry, layer flock, and meat rabbits.
-As a no-till, uncertified organic farm, Vicky and Chris integrate the farm’s different operations to create a healthy and diverse agro-ecosystem that produces nutritious, ethically grown food for their community.
+As a no-till, no-pesticide/herbicide farm, Vicky and Chris integrate the farm’s different operations to create a healthy and diverse agro-ecosystem that produces nutritious, ethically grown food for their community.

 Vicky and Chris practice small-scale, intensive farming.
 They would like to show people that a lot of food can be produced on a small acreage using little mechanization.
 They feel their operation is an example of a very accessible way to farm.